hello-ulises/ulises.us/_posts/2023-06-15-big-summer-book-sale-2023.md

 It’s almost time for this year’s BIG SUMMER BOOK SALE hosted by Ulises, Icebox Project Space, and FORTUNE with the support of Penn Treaty Special Services District!

-On Sunday, June 25 from 11AM–5 PM — All Ulises deadstock will be available for 25%, 50% and 75% off!
-Plus there will be books, print, and all things adjacent from our friends:
+On Sunday, June 25 from 11AM–5 PM at 1400 North American Ave all Ulises deadstock will be available for 25%, 50% and 75% off!
+Plus, there will be books, print, and all things adjacent from our friends:

 All Caps Studio, The Erotic Project,First Last,The Head & The Hand,Icebox Project Space, Iffy Books, Iota Editions, Logan DeCarme, Lot 49, Many Folds Press, Multiverse, Partners and Son, Pet Riso, Philadelphia Printworks, The Print Party, Risolve, Second State Press, Seen, The Soapbox, Solita Zine, Sometimes Publishing, Space 1026, Who Press’d Press